 EOPS/CARE/NextUp Services

-- Workshops on study skills, transfer requirements, time management, resume writing and much more.
+- Workshops on study skills, transferring, time management, resume writing, and much more.

 - Trips to local colleges